DrAdamRoe/cloud-variations/README.md

 ![Where should I run my stuff?](./documentation/where_should_you_run_your_workload_gcp.jpg)*Where Should I Run my stuff?
 Graphic from the [Google Cloud Developer Blog](https://cloud.google.com/blog/topics/developers-practitioners/where-should-i-run-my-stuff-choosing-google-cloud-compute-option)*.

 The app itself is a hello world REST API with a JSON response, written in Python using Flask.
 The app itself is irrelevant, the ways of running it are the interested part.
-This repository accompanies a class at CODE University of Applied Sciences, last taught in Autumn 2023.
+This repository accompanies a class at CODE University of Applied Sciences.

 Pull Requests are highly welcome, for example for corrections, clarifications, or maintenance.